Return to home page

 It must be noted that standard gauge locomotives are larger than narrow gauge engines but the scales they are built to (1:29 and 1:32) are much smaller than G scale.
 So, items that your standard gauge engines will use (bridges, engine house, water tanks, turn table, covered bridge, etc.) may not need to be reduced in size to suit your scale.
 It is easy to check the size of your largest engine against the drawings to ensure that the width and height of the engine shed doors, the covered bridge opening, the turntable length and width, etc. are suitable.

-We accept Visa, MasterCard, US & CDN personal checks & Money Orders (be sure they are cashable outside the US) by mail or phone.
-Western Union money transfers can also be used, please e-mail details to brewer@island.net Make checks, money orders and Western Union transfers payable to Ted Brewer or Brewer Railroad Plans.
+We accept Visa & MasterCard by phone, US & CDN personal checks & Money Orders (be sure they are cashable outside the US) by mail or phone.
+Western Union money transfers can also be used, please e-mail details to brewer@island.net Make checks, money orders and Western Union transfers payable to Betty Brewer or Brewer Railroad Plans, as my wife does the banking.

-No COD's, debit cards, or direct bank transfers pleas
+No COD's, PayPal, debit cards, or direct bank transfers please!

 All prices are in US Funds.